 Some Things to Remember in Making Sandwiches

-2. Have butter, margarine, or spread at room temperature so that it will spread without tearing the bread.
+- Have butter, margarine, or spread at room temperature so that it will spread without tearing the bread.
 Use cream if necessary.
 Be sure that the spread is very thin.

-3. Certain eating practices also affect the type of sandwich filling.
-Some prefer the more expensive fillings like chicken, luncheon meat, corned beef, and sausages while others prefer simple fillings like egg, tuna and cheese.
+- Certain diets also affect which type of sandwich filling you should use.
+Some people prefer more expensive fillings like chicken, lunch meat, corned beef, and sausages, while others prefer simple fillings like egg, tuna, and cheese.

-4. Bread may also be multilayered with one or more types of filling as in clubhouse sandwich.
+- Bread may also be layered with one or more types of filling as in clubhouse sandwich.

-6. Apply spread on bread evenly to prevent sogginess.
-Then put in the prepared filling.
+- Apply spread on bread evenly to prevent sogginess.

 - Vary your sandwiches by using different shapes and fillings.